gitpod-io/openvscode-releases/guides/digital-ocean.md

 ## Creating the Droplet

-First we need to create the Virtual Machine to host our server on.
+First, we need to create a Virtual Machine to host our server.
 If you don't have it already, you can just start with [our template](https://cloud.digitalocean.com/droplets/new?use_case=droplet&i=59c3b0&fleetUuid=a8fdcc26-2bf0-449d-8113-e458327192fe&distro=ubuntu&distroImage=ubuntu-20-04-x64&size=s-1vcpu-1gb-amd&region=fra1&options=ipv6) and after that just change a couple of settings, explained below.

 - We need to set a password or add an SSH key.
 For demonstration purposes, it's easier to use a password.
-- We need to do is to check the checkbox <kbd>User data</kbd> and add the following script to the textfield below:
+- We need to do is to check the checkbox <kbd>User data</kbd> and add the following script to the text field below:

 ## Initial setup